top of page

 3. Moving Forward

-Let's take this concept and think of using multiple instances of a synthesizer, each playing its own sound, and gradually blending between them.
-In this case you wanna maybe try similar kind of sounds for a more cohesive result, as you would get from using macros in a single synth, or totally different ones maybe processed afterwards together in a bus for sonic glue if that's what you are after (sometimes contrast and drastic changes work great too).
+Let's take this concept and think of using multiple instances of a synthesizer, each playing its sound, and gradually blending between them.
+In this case, you wanna maybe try similar kinds of sounds for a more cohesive result, as you would get from using macros in a single synth, or different ones maybe processed afterward

 For this scenario in Ableton Live instrument racks are fantastic tools because you can create multiple parallel chains (as we saw in The Art Of Generative Music topic) and map them to different 'zones', called by the chain selector: